St Johns Park

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-St Johns Park has 40 active public transport stops, all of which are bus stops.
-These stops are served by 29 different routes that together facilitate 1,687 weekly passenger trips.
+St. Johns Park has 40 active public transport stops, all of which are bus stops, serving 29 routes that collectively facilitate 1,687 weekly passenger trips.
 Residents enjoy excellent transport accessibility, with an average distance of 162 meters to the nearest stop.
+As a predominantly residential area, most commuters travel outward, primarily by car (90%), with train usage at 6%.
+The vehicle ownership rate is 1.6 per dwelling, higher than the regional average.
+According to the 2021 Census, 32.7% of residents work from home, which may be influenced by COVID-19 conditions.

-On a daily basis, there are an average of 241 trips across all routes, which equates to approximately 42 weekly trips per individual stop.
+On average, there are 241 trips daily across all routes, equating to approximately 42 weekly trips per stop.

 Frequently Asked Questions - Transport